 You start with a token in cell 1, in the bottom left corner.
 In each move, you advance your token up to k positions, for some fixed constant k (typically 6).
-If the token ends the move at the top end of a snake, you must slide the token down to the bottom of that snake.
-If the token ends the move at the bottom end of a ladder, you may move the token up to the top of that ladder.
+Then if the token is at the top of a snake, you must slide the token down to the bottom of that snake, and if the token is at the bottom of a ladder, you may move the token up to the top of that ladder.

-Describe and analyze an algorithm to compute the smallest number of moves required for the token to reach the last square of the grid.
+Describe and analyze an efficient algorithm to compute the smallest number of moves required for the token to reach the last square of the Snakes and Ladders board.
+The input to your algorithm consists of an $n \times n$ grid where each cell either contains a snake or ladder pointing towards another cell, or nothing at all.

-2 Let G be a connected undirected graph.
+2. Let G be an undirected graph.
 Suppose we start with two coins on two arbitrarily chosen vertices of G. At every step, each coin must move to an adjacent vertex.
-Describe and analyze an algorithm to compute the minimum number of steps to reach a configuration where both coins are on the same vertex, or to report correctly that no such configuration is reachable.
+Describe and analyze an efficient algorithm to compute the minimum number of steps to reach a configuration where both coins are on the same vertex, or to report correctly that no such configuration is reachable.
 The input to your algorithm consists of a graph G = (V, E) and two vertices $u, v \in V$ (which may or may not be distinct).